QuentinAd/genai-system/README.md

 This repository contains a comprehensive data pipeline service, backend service, and infrastructure code designed for scalable generative AI workloads.
 The backend service provides a Quart web application using Blueprints, asyncio, httpx, Gunicorn, and LangChain for streaming chatbots.

+This README is intended for human contributors.
+Generative AI agents should consult [AGENTS.md](AGENTS.md) and [.github/copilot-instructions.md](.github/copilot-instructions.md) for workflow details before making changes.

 ## Architecture Overview

 - **data-pipeline/** – Airflow DAGs and PySpark jobs running on Kubernetes